 It is an exciting time to work for us.
-We are uniquely placed as the UK's only crossutility regulator.
+We are uniquely placed as the UK's only cross-utility regulator.
 Our extensive remit requires us to be both expert and objective.
 We work closely with government and stakeholders to protect consumers with regard to both price and quality of service.
 Consumer recognition of our work and our value is growing.
 We have a strong track-record of innovation in the interests of consumers, working smart with limited resources.
 We deliver solutions that suit Northern Ireland's needs.

 We also continue to develop our organisation with the goal of being a best practice regulator.
-Our new Corporate Strategy for 2019-24 was published at the end of March.
-The new strategy sets out how we can best make a difference for consumers.
+Our new Corporate Strategy for 2019-24 was published in 2019.
+The strategy sets out how we can best make a difference for consumers.
 It also sets a course that embraces change and meets head-on the challenges of the future.
 To help us deliver this strategy we have taken steps to enhance how we are structured.
 This has resulted in us being organised into three groupings: Corporate, Networks and Markets.

-We are seeking applicants who have some experience in the regulated energy sector and/or in utility regulation either in the industry or in an organisation representing consumers to join the Retail team.
+We are seeking applicants for analyst roles within the Retail team.
 The roles are well suited to persons with strong quantitative and qualitative analytical skills paired with excellent communication and interpersonal skills.
-Both roles will sit within the Markets group.

-May I take this opportunity to thank you for your interest in the competition to fill th post.
+May I take this opportunity to thank you for your interest in the competition to fill the posts.
 We are keen to receive experienced applications from a wide range of backgrounds.